axllent/silverstripe-seo-editor/README.md

 # SilverStripe SEO Editor

-SEO Editor interface to allow easy editing of SEO Title and MetaDescriptions for pages within a ModelAdmin interface.
+SEO Editor interface to allow easy editing of page Titles and Meta Descriptions for pages within a ModelAdmin interface.

 Edit inline, or download a CSV export and import changes.

 This module is based on the original [littlegiant/silverstripe-seo-editor](https://github.com/littlegiant/silverstripe-seo-editor), however adapted to suit different requirements.
-This module focuses on the default `Title` and `MetaDescription` fields, and takes into consideration the current MenuTitle field (as not to change it with a change to the Title).
+This module focuses on the standard `Title` and `MetaDescription` fields, and takes into consideration the current `MenuTitle` field (as not to change the menu title when you change the page title).

 ![SilverStripe SEO Editor](https://raw.github.com/axllent/silverstripe-seo-editor/master/images/preview.jpg)